 I tweak that little machine of mine until it creates games that are intuitive, engaging, and entertaining.
 I am happiest when things find a zen simplicity and the game is still tons of fun.
 I really do think less can be more.
-Hyper-casual games seem to be my thing as a player and as a designer.
+Hyper-casual arcade style games seem to be my thing as a player and as a designer.

 My video game, Wiggly Loaf is my personal favorite so far.
 It’s a platform game with physics based challenges set in a chalkboard world that are different each time you play.
 You can’t just learn the levels and blast through.
-The physics elements create all kinds of hilarious dilemmas for Wiggly Loaf to get through, and the game is a lot of fun to play and unlock the bonus levels and extra characters.
+Random physics elements create all kinds of hilarious dilemmas for Wiggly Loaf to get through, and the game is a lot of fun to play and unlock the bonus levels and extra characters.

 But enough about video games, let's discuss me.
-I'm like most Indie Game Developers, I'm a bit lost, over worked, under paid, and intimidated by what it takes to promote all the games I've made.
+I'm like most Indie Game Developers, I'm a bit lost, over worked, under paid, and intimidated by what it takes to design, create, and promote all the games I've made.
 Anyone that has succeeded all alone gets full props from me.
-I admit I love making the games, but I am clueless about the industry and business.
+I admit I love making the games, but I am still learning so much about the industry and business.
 Creating long term engagement for day 7 retention.
 I am slowly learning everything I can... but to be honest, I'd rather be adding a few new levels to my latest game... lol.

 If you like to play games, please check out what I have put together.
 Most of my games are inspired by my favorite art, which tends to be weird and creepy.
 I graduated MICA art school in 1986.
 I have taught arts and crafts to kids since 1984 - long before most of you were born!
 I grew up playing Asteroids, Tempest, and Defender.
 I am a huge Mario Nintendo fan (who isn't?)